Best video doorbells 2023: The best picks for your home

 What to look for when buying a video doorbell

-When someone calls at your door, the video doorbell is only as good as the video and audio available.
+When someone calls your door, the video doorbell is only as good as the video and audio.

-In essence, the higher the video resolution, the sharper the footage captured.
-Some video doorbells feature 720p HD recording, but for those looking for the best clarity will want a video doorbell that can record in 1080p Full HD.
-While footage recorded in 720p is perfectly adequate, footage at 1080p will have much more detail, making it that much easier to work out what’s going on and who’s visiting your front door.
+The higher the video resolution, the sharper the footage captured.
+Some video doorbells feature 720p HD recording, but those looking for the best clarity will want a video doorbell that can record in 1080p Full HD.
+While footage recorded in 720p is adequate, footage at 1080p will have much more detail, making it much easier to work out what’s going on and who’s visiting your front door.

-Field of view shouldn’t be ignored either.
-Some video doorbells like the Ring Video Doorbell 2 features 160-degree viewing angles, which depending where its positioned, will allow you to potentially see your whole porch and driveway.
-Others feature narrower fields of view, which means you won’t get quite the same ultra-wide coverage.
+The field of view shouldn’t be ignored either.
+Some video doorbells, like the Ring Video Doorbell 2, feature 160-degree viewing angles, which, depending on where it is positioned, will allow you to potentially see your whole porch and driveway.
+Others feature narrower fields of view so you won’t get the same ultra-wide coverage.

 It’s not just about the picture quality - audio can be just as important when looking for the best video doorbell.
-Units should have both microphones and speakers built into them, allowing you not only hear what’s being said, but to reply and have a brief conversation, even that’s to simply to tell the FedEx delivery man to leave the package on the porch.
+Units should have microphones and speakers built into them, allowing you not only to hear what’s being said but also to reply and have a brief conversation, even if that’s to tell the FedEx delivery man to leave the package on the porch.

 With contributions from